zephyrproject-rtos/zephyr/doc/application/index.rst

 :file:`Kconfig`
     The top-level Kconfig file, which refers to the file :file:`Kconfig.zephyr` also found at the top-level directory.

+    See :ref:`the Kconfig section of the manual <kconfig>` for detailed Kconfig documentation.

 :file:`west.yml`
     The :ref:`west` manifest, listing the external repositories managed by